| About the document | |

 11.1 The Leeds City Council Tenancy Agreement sets out a tenant’s responsibilities in relation to electrical safety and the repair and maintenance of fixed electrical installations in the tenancy conditions.
 Tenants must:

-- not complete mutual exchanges without agreement from the council and the completion of an electrical inspection
+- not complete Mutual Exchange moves without agreement from the council and the completion of an electrical inspection,

 12. Access